-Jesse specializes in assisting clients with all phases of the fraud and misconduct prevention, detection, response, and remediation lifecycle.
-He provides proactive and reactive assistance that includes specializations and experience with (among other things): Performing investigations related to financial statement fraud, asset misappropriation, and/or illegal acts and regulatory compliance/violations; conducting anti-money laundering (BSA/AML) and anti-bribery/corruption (FCPA) engagements; securities and trading violations engagements; mortgage and loan origination/servicing fraud engagements; conducting fraud risk assessments; establishing and enhancing regulatory compliance and ongoing monitoring processes and procedures; developing and strengthening fraud prevention, detection, and response controls and anti-fraud programs, including corporate governance; performing asset tracing and financial analysis, including for blockchain/digital assets/cryptocurrencies; insider threat and third-party risk management; and litigation assistance, including expert witness support and litigation consulting.
-He typically focuses on clients in the financial services sector, and has a niche specialization working with investment managers, but he has also worked with clients in many other sectors.
+Jesse specializes in working with financial institutions of all types and sizes with BSA/AML, OFAC/Sanctions, and anti-fraud program development, enhancement, testing, augmentation, and remediation; and provides CARES Act assistance, including Paycheck Protection Program, Employee Retention Credit, and Restaurant Revitalization Fund services for borrowers, lenders, attorneys, and other advisors, with various types of proactive and reactive services.
+Jesse also regularly helps clients in various industries and sectors with: Performing investigations related to financial statement fraud, asset misappropriation, and/or illegal acts and regulatory compliance/violations; anti-bribery/corruption (FCPA) program development, compliance, audit, and remediation; securities and trading violations; elder financial exploitation; mortgage and loan origination/servicing fraud; conducting fraud risk assessments; establishing and enhancing regulatory compliance and ongoing monitoring processes and procedures; developing and strengthening fraud prevention, detection, and response controls and anti-fraud programs including corporate governance; performing asset tracing and financial analysis, including for blockchain/digital assets/cryptocurrencies; insider threat and third-party risk management; and, litigation assistance including expert witness support and litigation consulting.